≡ Menu

 Diagnosis of Vestibular Disease in Dogs

-Treatment of Vestibular Disease in dogs
+Treatment of Vestibular Disease in Dogs

 Prognosis

 Though watching your dog stumble around with stroke-like symptoms is very scary, the truth is that most dogs will be okay.
-If it is a cancerous tumor causing vestibular disorder then that’s another issue and the treatment will be planned accordingly.
+If it is a cancerous tumor causing vestibular disorder, then that’s another issue, and the treatment will be planned accordingly.

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+If you feel your pet may have vestibular disease (or any other health issue), you’ll want to have them checked out by a vet ASAP!

 Because…

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+An early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

 Cost

-It’s impossible for us to say how much it will cost for treatment since we don’t know what’s causing it.
+We can’t say how much it will cost for treatment since we don’t know what’s causing it.
 The cost will be directly attached to how the vet has to fix it.
+If an infection is the cause, you’ll pay the price of 2-3 vet visits, the scans used during diagnosis, and the antibiotics.
+This could total to around $600, less if you’re lucky.

 If you need to surgically…

-Remove a tumor, you’ll have to pay for the above (minus antibiotics), plus the surgery.
+Remove a tumor; you’ll have to pay for the above (minus antibiotics), plus the surgery.
 Plus, follow-up appointments and scans to make sure he’s still healthy.
-When it’s all said and done, this will probably be upwards of $1500, more like $3000 in a lot of cases.
+When it’s all said and done, this will probably be over $1500, more like $3000 in many cases.
 Maybe more.
+This is also why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+Now will a pet insurance policy be suitable for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?